-The Plan seeks to lengthen dwell time and grow visitor numbers to the Limerick City area and would, in combination with other governmental policies, plans etc., be likely to contribute towards in an increase in travel related greenhouse gas and other emissions to air, including from aviation.
-These increases will be mitigated by provisions that have been integrated into the Plan, including those relating to sustainable mobility and compliance with the Climate Action Plan 2023, the National Climate Change Adaptation Framework (2018 and any subsequent versions).
+The Plan seeks to lengthen dwell time and grow visitor numbers to the Sligo DEDP area and would, in combination with other governmental policies, plans etc., be likely to contribute towards in an increase in travel-related greenhouse gas and other emissions to air, including from aviation.
+These increases will be mitigated by provisions that have been integrated into the Plan, including those relating to sustainable mobility and compliance with the Climate Action Plan 2023 (and emerging Climate Action Plan 2024) and the National Climate Change Adaptation Framework (2018 and any subsequent versions).

-The Plan is Consistent with the existing Statutory Decision-Making and Consent-Granting Framework
+• The Plan is Consistent with the existing Statutory Decision-Making and Consent-Granting Framework